Homemade Ricotta Recipe

 - Handheld Strainer - A fine mesh, metal handheld strainer or spider is one of my most used tools in the kitchen.
 I use it for cooking pasta, deep frying, and straining small items.
 It's great for transferring the curds into the larger strainer to prevent adding too much liquid, but a large spoon will work too.

-- Candy Thermometer - While not totally necessary for making homemade ricotta, you may want to use a candy thermometer to make sure the liquid is reaching the correct temperature.
+- Candy Thermometer - While not totally necessary, you may want to use a candy thermometer to make sure the liquid is reaching the correct temperature.

 - Pour the milk, cream and buttermilk into a large pot and place it over medium to medium-high heat.